 Alzheimer’s disease has become an increasing burden in older patients, which is why research into its causes is a high priority.
 Now, a new study links concussion history and Alzheimer’s, suggesting loss of consciousness could be associated with the build-up of plaques in the brain.

 The researchers, including study author Michelle Mielke from the Mayo Clinic in Minnesota, published their findings in the journal Neurology.

-In 2010 in the US alone, over 83,000 individuals died as a result of Alzheimer’s disease, making it number six on the cause of death list, according to the Centers for Disease Control and Prevention (CDC).
+In 2010 in the US alone, over 83,000 individuals died as a result of Alzheimer’s disease, making it number

 The most common form of dementia, Alzheimer’s interferes with memory, behavior and thinking ability.
 Though symptoms can develop slowly, they eventually get worse over time.

 To conduct their research, the team performed brain scans on individuals over 70-years-old in Minnesota, 448 of whom did not show any signs of memory problems and 141 of whom had memory and thinking problems – referred to as mild cognitive impairment.